aurelilia/gelixrs/docs/src/memory.md

 Direct values are not pointers, but instead values directly.
 This has a few implications:
 - When used as function parameter, the argument is copied on every call
 - When used as a field, the value is part of the parent data structure instead of a pointer
-- A direct value cannot be used as either WR or SR.
+- A direct value cannot be used as a SR, but can cast to a WR.
 - SRs and WRs will automatically cast to direct values

 To use direct values, put a `~` in front, like `~String`.